8ta4/quest/DONTREADME.md

 - Flexibility: You can arrange the windows side by side, on different monitors, or in any setup that suits your reading style and screen space.

-> Is the question window in `quest` a `normal` window or a `popup`?
+> Is the question tab in `quest` a `normal` window or a `popup`?

-The question window in `quest` actually uses a `popup` type.
+The question tab in `quest` actually uses a `popup` type.
 Here's why:

 - Appearance: With no address bar or tabs cluttering the view, the window looks cleaner.
 This is especially helpful if you're working on a smaller screen.

 - Functionality: Since it's a `popup`, you can't open new tabs.
 It prevents you from navigating away from the questions.

-> Does `quest` use Chrome extension message passing or `window.postMessage()` to communicate between the answer window and the question window?
+> Does `quest` use Chrome extension message passing or `window.postMessage()` to communicate between the answer tab and the question tab?

-`quest` uses Chrome extension message passing to handle communication between the answer window and the question window.
+`quest` uses Chrome extension message passing to handle communication between the answer tab and the question tab.
 It simplifies things by removing the need for manual origin checking, which can be overlooked when using `window.postMessage()`.
 By sticking with Chrome extension message passing, communication is restricted to within the extension.

 > Does `quest` assume a left-to-right language or right-to-left language?